MachineAcuity/sse-chat/README.md

 ## Introduction

-This repository is an experiment with a chat application with Svelte, Rust and deployment on DO.
+SSE chat with Rust and Svelte.

 ## Attribution